 Where: Lviv, Ukraine | Difficulty: Moderate

-The easternmost Carpathian Mountains run through Western Ukraine and are accessible from Lviv, a growing tourist hotspot in the country.
-Mount Hoverla, the tallest mountain in Ukraine, is 4.5 hours away from the city while the ski resort town of Slavsko only requires 2.5 hours of travel.
+The easternmost Carpathian Mountains run through Western Ukraine and are accessible from Lviv, a growing tourist hotspot.
+Mount Hoverla, the tallest mountain in Ukraine, is 4.5 hours away from the city, while the ski resort town of Slavsko only requires 2.5 hours of travel.

-I opted to climb Mount Parashka in Skolivski Beskydy National Park, a route that begins in the small town of Skole less than two hours by train from Lviv.
+I opted to climb Mount Parashka in Skolivski Beskydy National Park, a route that begins in Skole’s small town less than two hours by train from Lviv.

-We saw a total of five other people on the mountain in late March, which may be because they knew something we didn’t – snow at the upper reaches of the mountain and our subsequent wet shoes forced us to turn around before we reached the peak (oh, the shame) but the climb was a pleasant escape from the city nonetheless.
+We saw a total of five other people on the mountain in late March, which may be because they knew something we didn’t – snow at the upper reaches of the mountain and our subsequent wet shoes forced us to turn around before we reached the peak (oh, the shame).
+Still, the climb was a pleasant escape from the city nonetheless.